idaholab/moose/modules/stochastic_tools/doc/content/source/samplers/ParallelSubsetSimulation.md

 !listing modules/stochastic_tools/test/tests/samplers/ParallelSubsetSimulation/pss.i block=Samplers

-where, `num_samplessub` is the number of samples per subset and `use_absolute_value` is used this when failure is defined as a non-exceedance rather than an exceedance.
+where, `num_samplessub` is the number of samples per subset and `use_absolute_value` is used when failure is defined as a non-exceedance rather than an exceedance.
 `inputs_reporter` and `output_reporter` are the reporter values which transfer information between the `ParallelSubsetSimulation` sampler and the `AdaptiveMonteCarloDecision` reporter.
-There is an optional input parameter `subset_probability` which has been defaulted to `0.1`, meaning that there are $1/0.1$ samples per Markov chain.
-This can, however, be changed as per the user preference.
+There is an optional input parameter `subset_probability` which has been defaulted to
+`0.1`, meaning that there are $1/0.1$ samples per Markov chain.
+This can, however, be changed as per the user preference. `num_parallel_chains` is also an optional parameter that explicitly specifies the number of Markov chains to be run in parallel per subset.
+If `num_parallel_chains` is not specified, the number of parallel Markov chains per subset will be equal to the number of processors.

 Second, the `Reporters` block is presented below with the `AdaptiveMonteCarloDecision` reporter:

 !listing modules/stochastic_tools/test/tests/samplers/ParallelSubsetSimulation/pss.i block=Reporters

-where, output reporter and the inputs reporter are both initialized.
+where, the output and input reporters are both initialized.

 Third, the `Executioner` block is presented below: